AdobeDocs/experience-platform.en/help/sources/tutorials/api/update-dataflows.md

 title: Update Dataflows Using the Flow Service API
 topic: overview
 type: Tutorial
-description: This tutorial covers the steps for updating the details and schedule of a dataflow using the Flow Service API.
+description: This tutorial covers the steps for updating a dataflow using the Flow Service API.
 ---

 # Update Dataflows Using the Flow Service API

-This tutorial covers the steps for updating the details and schedule of a dataflow using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).
+This tutorial covers the steps for updating a dataflow using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started